besidedigital/lookingglassTD/README.md

 * Portions of this plugin were created by or derived from work created by Looking Glass Factory.
 The HoloPlay License file included in this repo covers any such material.

-All portions of this plugin created by BeSide is covered by an MIT License:
+All portions of this plugin created by BeSide are covered by an MIT License:

 Copyright 2019 BeSide Digital LLC